 For the courses that have a duration of more than three months and less than six months, the candidate will have to apply for the Temporary Long Stay Visa (visa de long séjour temporaire pour études).
 There will not be a separate residence permit with this visa.
 The Temporary Long Stay Student Visa in France is non-renewable.

 Okay, so this is the longest stay visa.
 If you want to go for more than 6 months you can apply for this kind of visa.
 It includes Residency permit as well as the study period.

 You might have come across this word “Campus France”.
-Campus France is an organization that helps students who wants to go to France.
-It works under the observation of Ministry of Higher Education and Research.
+Campus France is an organization that helps students who want to go to France.
+It works under the observation of the Ministry of Higher Education and Research.
 It also helps French students who want to go to other countries for pursuing higher education.
-It is basically a stepping stone where each and every student has to undergo a certain process like that of registering, taking interview date in return campus France provides details about Scholarships information, Application procedure, providing details about various colleges, Interview Procedure etc.
+It is basically a stepping stone where each and every student has to undergo a certain process like that of registering, taking interview date in return campus France provides details about Scholarships in France information, Application procedure, providing details about various colleges, Interview Procedure etc.

 The normal France Visa processing time for the student’s visa is three weeks.
 So keep in mind the timelines of application and visa process in France.